lode/access-sync-lendengine/README.md

 Later, this might be done automatically.

-### Item status (maintenance, loan status, current location, loan history)

-In Access this is an _item status_ is "Onderhoud" / "Uitgeleend" / "Afgekeurd" / etc.
-In Lend Engine this is an _item location_ ("Repair" / etc.) and _loan status_ (e.g. "On loan").

-- Create the item locations (Admin » Settings » Locations » Add an item location) you want to have.
-- Also create an temporary item location for items currently on loan (e.g. "Uitgeleend in Access").
-  This is needed as loan history can't (yet) be migrated.
-  This item location can be cleaned up once all items are checked in and all loans are actual loans in Lend Engine.
-- In Access filter on the special statuses.
-- In Lend Engine list items (Admin » Items » Browse items).
-- Open each item from the Access list in Lend Engine and change location (Move / Service) based on its status in Access.

-Later, this might be done automatically.

 ## To Do

 - Part mutations (needs LE implementation and adjusted migration afterwards)
-- Maintenance
-- Loan status / current location / loan history

 ## Contributing